Almond Coffee Cake with Brown Butter Streusel Topping

 1. Place the butter in a light-colored saucepan over medium heat.

-You want golden, not burnt.
-Think toasted hazelnut, not coffee ash.
+You want a golden color, not burnt, like toasted hazelnut, not coffee ash.

 **Option to Brown All the Butter at Once